Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Related Works

 For face detection, it is dominated by the single-stage framework in recent years.
-Most of the advanced face detectors focus on the anchor box design and matching strategies, because faces in the wild exhibits a large variation in size.
-For example, FaceBoxes \cite{zhang2017faceboxes} introduces an anchor box densification strategy to ensure anchor boxes of different sizes have the same density on an image, and in \cite{zhang2017s3fd,zhu2018seeing}, the authors propose different anchor box matching threshold to ensure a certain number of training examples for tiny faces, further DSFD \cite{li2018dsfd} proposes an improved anchor box matching strategy to provide better initialization for the regressor.
-In SSH \cite{najibi2017ssh}, anchor boxes with two neighboring sizes share the same detection feature map.
+Most of the advanced face detectors focus on the anchor-box design \cite{yu2018anchor} and matching strategies, because faces in the wild exhibits a large variation in size.
+Previously, \cite{yu2018anchor} proposed framework the relied on cascade of anchors at various scales to better detect faces of different sizes.
+Furthermore, FaceBoxes \cite{zhang2017faceboxes} introduces an anchor-box densification strategy to ensure anchor-boxes of different sizes have the same density on an image, and in \cite{zhang2017s3fd,zhu2018seeing}, the authors propose different anchor-box matching threshold to ensure a certain number of training examples for tiny faces, further DSFD \cite{li2018dsfd} proposes an improved anchor-box matching strategy to provide better initialization for the regressor.
+In SSH \cite{najibi2017ssh}, anchor-boxes with two neighboring sizes share the same detection feature map.
 PyramidBox \cite{Tang_2018_ECCV} designs novel PyramidAnchors to help contextual feature learning.